From BR Bullpen

 Morris E. Silver

-Morrie Silver led the charge in 1956 to keep baseball in Rochester, NY.
-After that season the St. Louis Cardinals planned on dropping their minor league team in the city, the Rochester Red Wings.
+Morrie Silver led the charge to keep baseball in Rochester, NY.
+A successful businessman, he owned one of the largest record stores in North America.
+After the 1956 season, the St. Louis Cardinals planned on dropping their minor league team in the city, the Rochester Red Wings.
 Silver spearheaded a campaign to have the shares of the team sold to the local community.
 In what is known as the "72 Day Miracle" Silver and 8,221 other shareholders were able to buy the team from the Cardinals for $500,000 and keep it alive.
 They even continued to work with the Cardinals for four more seasons, before starting their long affiliation with the Baltimore Orioles.

 Following the purchase Silver served as team president in 1957, 1962-1963 and 1965.
 He was also the General Manager from 1966-1968.
 In 1968 Rochester's stadium was renamed from Red Wings Stadium to Silver Stadium to honor him.
 Commissioner William Eckert attended the ceremony to show his respect for the hard work and dedication shown by Silver.